Motorway Services Online

 Service areas do occasionally run their own promotions, which are listed below, but these are becoming rarer now that they rely on big-name food brands.
 Most food brands now have their own app with discounts or loyalty points, but tread carefully: the nature of the franchise agreement means that a brand's promotions or loyalty points may not be valid, so always check the small print and confirm with staff.

 Franchising also means that food and shop brands will probably charge different prices depending on who runs it.
 McDonald's franchises tend to have only a small mark-up, while KFC franchises tend to have a much larger one.
 This was reflected in the 2023 Transport Focus review: customers of Moto and Welcome Break were revealed to be far less satisfied for the prices they were charged than customers of Roadchef and Extra.
 This tells us customers are noticing something we already knew: Moto and Welcome Break run their own food franchises and inflate their prices; Extra normally let the brand charge its own prices and Roadchef do run McDonald's franchises but with normal prices.
+When Burger King was first introduced to the motorways, prices were marked up by as much as 87%.

 Working out if it's a franchise or not can get confusing.
 Most motorway food and shop units are ran by the operator, while a store on an A-road could be run directly by the brand, or as a franchise from another operator.
 Our guide lists who runs each facility under "operators".